reitzig/2016_datasciencecoursera_notes/02 R Programming/lessons-swirl.md

-Here is collect what I learned during the optional swirl lessons and did not fit in the other files.
+Here I collect what I learned during the optional swirl lessons and did not fit in the other files.

 ## File management